arqalite/fire-king-guide/src/combos/ulcanix/sacred/1-sacred-high-garunix.md

 ## Sacred + High Garunix setup (with Ponix + High Kirin in your hand)

-This route plays a little lower to the ground, choosing to end on 2 Level 8s, ready to summon [_Garunix Eternity, Hyang of the Fire Kings_].
+This combo plays a little lower to the ground, choosing to end on 2 Level 8s, ready to summon [_Garunix Eternity, Hyang of the Fire Kings_].

 This is preferable when you have a lot of non-engine or if [_Mulcharmy Fuwalos_] is used against you.